RizanPSTU/powershell_reverseTCPshell/README.md

 ```

 ### Stage 1
 To run stage 1, follow the instructions on line 1 of "loader.txt".
 This will download and run "payload.ps1" from the server.
 A powershell window will be opened, but this should disappear almost immeadiately.
 The script in "payload.ps1" now creates a file "pspayload.ps1" in the user's home directory and a file "runner.bat" in the user's startup directory.
 Both of these are hidden.
-Subsequently, "runner.bat" is executed, launching stage 2.
+Subsequently, "psrunner.bat" is executed, launching stage 2.

 ### Stage 2
 Stage 2 is run automatically, and the victim is now, every 10 seconds trying to establish a TCP connection to the listener machine.
 One way to receive this connection is with netcat: